-In our office Katie Baily, LPC is trained and experienced in providing EMDR, and she uses EMDR, because it is a well-researched, effective treatment for PTSD.
+In our office Katie Bailey, LPC & Hannah Mosser, LPC are trained and experienced in providing EMDR, and they use EMDR, because it is a well-researched, effective treatment for PTSD.
 When you participate in EMDR, you may begin notice some relief of your PTSD symptoms in only a couple of weeks!
 EMDR involves less talking, and often, works more quickly than traditional talk therapy.

 How Does EMDR Work?